slimdevops/slim-containers/python3-flask/README.md

 Now let's walk through our "success criteria" set out of above.

-### Does the container run?
+#### Does the container run?
 We need to be a little careful here.
 Note that we've created a new _image_ not a new _container_ (yet).
 We need to `docker run` the new slim image to make a new container.
 And, unless you are meticulous about cleaning up running containers, the original container may still be running.
 So simply testing `0.0.0.0:1300` in your browser gives a false negative.
-You see the success message, but **that's from the old container!** And if we try running a similar command to what we did last time, we'll get an error.
+You see the success message, **but that's from the old container!** And if we try running a similar command to what we did last time, we'll get an error:
-W00t!

 ```bash
 $ docker run -dp 1300:1300 --name cotw-container-slim cotw-python-flask.slim
 2e0906e0656a167a827997dc6f7f17fc81c3cf9af170f9c235bc006c663a5312
 docker: Error response from daemon: driver failed programming external connectivity on endpoint cotw-container-slim (592538bce275b2dad732d3420c982ab70b8f34cf5e719ce1f2005b4be8a4f366): Bind for 0.0.0.0:1300 failed: port is already allocated.
 ```

 You can use `docker ps -a` and `docker rm` to clean up your containers.
 Note that even on failed runs, docker will create a container of the name specified even if it is not running.